bobpac/Project1/Planning.md

 ![wireshark]( ./img/wireshark.png "Wireshark")

 1. Board - The board is made up of a 5x6 grid.
-When the game is first started the user sees the number ranging from 1 to 30on eqch sqare.
+When the game is first started the user sees the number ranging from 1 to 30 on eqch sqare.

 2. Text Box - Used to give the player instructions on how to play the game.